Choose article

 Most of the nasal cavity is lined with the respiratory mucosa, as it is a part of the upper airways.
 The nasal cavity is connected to all paranasal sinuses, including the ethmoidal air cells, frontal, sphenoidal and maxillary sinuses.
 The openings of mentioned sinuses are located within the nasal meatuses.

 The bony framework of the nasal cavity is formed by several bones of the skull.
-The nasal cavity is bounded by the nasal conchae laterally, cribriform plate of the ethmoidal bone superiorly, and the palatal processes of the maxilla and horizontal portion of the palatine bone inferiorly.
+The nasal cavity is bounded by the nasal conchae laterally, cribriform plate of the ethmoid bone superiorly, and the palatine processes of the maxilla and horizontal portion of the palatine bone inferiorly.

 The nasal cavity is subdivided into the nasal vestibule and nasal cavity proper, and it has six walls.
 The nasal vestibule is the most anterior part of the nasal cavity covered by the nasal cartilages and lined with the same epithelium as the skin.
 The walls of the nasal cavity are formed by the bones of the skull, and the posterior and anterior walls contain large openings.